CheesyModz/MALProfileDiscordBot/CookieClicker/README.md

 # How to install and run (Windows Users)
 1. Download python
 2. Open command promopt
-3. Type `pip` If you get an error, you have to config pip otherwise move onto step 5
+3. Type `pip` If you get an error, you have to config pip
 4. Type `pip install selenium`
 5. Type `pip install keyboard`
 6. Install Google Chrome